jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 This document obsoletes RFC6844.
 The most important change is to the Certification Authority Processing section.
-RFC6844 specified an algorithm that performed DNS tree-climbing not only on the domain name being processed, but also on all CNAMEs and DNAMEs encountered along the way.
-This made the processing algorithm very inefficient when used on domain names that utilize many CNAMEs, and would have made it difficult for hosting providers to set CAA policies on their own domain names without setting potentially unwanted CAA policies on their customers' domain names.
+RFC6844 specified an algorithm that performed DNS tree-climbing not only on the Domain Name being processed, but also on all CNAMEs and DNAMEs encountered along the way.
+This made the processing algorithm very inefficient when used on Domain Names that utilize many CNAMEs, and would have made it difficult for hosting providers to set CAA policies on their own Domain Names without setting potentially unwanted CAA policies on their customers' Domain Names.
-This document specifies a simplified processing algorithm that only performs tree climbing on the domain name being processed, and leaves processing of CNAMEs and DNAMEs up to the CA's recursive resolver.
+This document specifies a simplified processing algorithm that only performs tree climbing on the Domain Name being processed, and leaves processing of CNAMEs and DNAMEs up to the CA's recursive resolver.

 This document also includes a "Deployment Considerations" section